oowais/Muses/README.md

 `pip3 install -r requirements.txt`

 ## Run
+runner.py takes an argument as the name of database
 ### Run with your audio
-- Change the `database_name` from complete.sqlite to anything else as per your liking (eg: db.sqlite) in `main.py` class in 'core' folder
+- Add audio files to `audio_resources` folder whose similarity you wish to find
+- Run `python3 runner.py db.sqlite` from root of project
 - **Make sure the database file with the same name does not exist in root folder of project**
-- Add audio files to `audio_resources` folder whose similarity you wish to find
-- Run `python3 runner.py` from root of project

 ### Run with existing data in database
 - Make sure `audio_resources` folder is empty
-- Make sure the `database_name` is complete.db in `main.py` class in 'core' folder
-- Run `python3 runner.py` from root of project
+- Run `python3 runner.py complete.sqlite` from root of project

 >You might have to add sudo depending on the configuration of your system